LDAWG-a11y/a11yWebApp/src/guides/creating-a-skip-to-content-link.md

 * Search button
 * Navigation menu with 9 links

 That's 16 interactive elements there, which a keyboard user would have to <kbd>Tab</kbd> through to get to the content they are interested in.
-As this navigation is identical across all pages and it requires at least 5 screens to complete the transaction on the site I have open, then it is at least 5 * 16 = 80 additional tab stops that a keyboard user must endure, when they didn't actually need the navigation in the first place.
+As this navigation is identical across all pages and it requires at least 5 pages to complete the transaction on the site I have open, then it is at least 5 * 16 = 80 additional tab stops that a keyboard user must endure, when they didn't actually need the navigation in the first place.

 If the site I have open had a Skip Link a user could have used it on each of the 5 pages I looked at and reduced the number of keypresses by 70, as using the Skip Link typically takes 2 keypresses <kbd>Tab</kbd> and then <kbd>Enter</kbd>.
 It makes navigation less arduous, enabling users to complete tasks more efficiently and with less effort.